Pressure Washer Buying Guide

 A pressure washer pump is the part that pushes the water through the hose and out of the lance with the force required to clean surfaces.
 There are three main types of pump: composite, aluminium, and brass.

-A composite pump is best suited for pressure washers that get occasionally used, about 3 to 4 hours spread over a month as a maximum.
-Aluminium pumps, on the other hand, are slightly more durable and better for regular or longer use.
+Composite pumps are best suited for pressure washers that get used a maximum of 3 to 4 hours a month.
+Aluminium pumps are slightly more durable and better for regular or longer use.

-Brass pumps are top-of-the-market, designed for intensive use – ideal for tradespeople, but probably too much for DIYers.
-As expected, composite pumps come with the lowest cost, aluminium slightly higher, and brass bumps higher still.
+Brass pumps are top-of-the-market, designed for intensive use – meaning they're ideal for tradespeople.
+Composite pumps come at the lowest cost, aluminium slightly higher, and brass pumps are the most expensive.

 Motor Type